 This recipe yields two blackberry smoothies, but you can easily half (or double) depending on how many you need.

 Hope you love this frozen blackberry smoothie as much as we do!

-Did you make this blackberry smoothie with coconut?
-Please leave a comment below.
-Love to hear how you enjoyed it.
-Many thanks!
+If you try this blackberry coconut smoothie, be sure to leave a comment below.
+Love to know how you enjoyed it!

 Blackberry Smoothie (with coconut)